gyorilab/emmaa/doc/reports/askee_month5_report.rst

 included causal mechanisms that were not consistent with the nature of the experimental context being studied.
-For instance, in an experiment where a single drug is added in a controlled manner, a mechanism that involves another drug (for instance via drug-drug interaction) is not appropriate.
+For instance, in an experiment where a single drug is added in a controlled manner, a mechanism that involves another drug (for instance via a drug-drug interaction) is not appropriate.
 Similarly, for an in-vitro experiment, higher-level societal factors are semantically not appropriate as intermediate concepts on a causal path.

-Motivated by this, we implemented an approach to applying semantic filter to mechanistic paths that allow encoding constraints on what is and isn't allowed on paths when explaining a given observation.
+Motivated by this, we implemented an approach to applying semantic filters to mechanistic paths that allow encoding constraints on what is and isn't allowed on paths when explaining a given observation.
 These constraints derive from what is known about the experimental context in which